Accessibility in Forms

 Click on the Add button below it. - Type “Prepare Form” in the Search tool field on the right side of the document window to find it another way.

-If the document requires signatures (Tip: this signature should be required only when absolutely necessary), click the checkbox that says, “This document requires signatures" and click on the Start button.
+When you find this tool, click on Prepare Form.
+The following window will appear: - If the document requires signatures, click the checkbox that says, "This document requires signatures" (Tip: signature should be required only when absolutely necessary).
+Then, click on the Start button.
 Checking this prompts the program to populate some or all of your form fields.
-You may need to add fields manually if you’ve created a complex form.

 Write proper tooltips to improve accessibility

 Tooltips in PDF form are like alt text to images.
 Writing descriptive tooltips is critical to screen readers.
 Write clear and concise tooltips.
-For example, a good example of a tooltip for the field below would be “Mother’s first name.”
-Your tooltip text should be fewer than 50 characters.

 Tooltips on form fields such as checkboxes and radio buttons can be tricky.
 For checkboxes, include the number of total checkboxes you have.
 In the example below there are 4.